tomjakubowski/ecs-rs/doc/tutorial3.md

 ## Getting an Entity's Components

-There are two methods in `World` related to getting an entity's components.
+There are three methods in `World` related to getting an entity's components.

 The first is `World.has_component(&Entity, ComponentId)`, which is just a check to see if an entity has a component.